 You don’t work for free, and your dog won’t initially either.
 Until you have a SOLID relationship with training and heavy reinforcements with you, MOST tasks aren’t worth it for most dogs.
 You must master the value system for YOUR dog.
 Every dog is different, just like people.

 - What does my dog WANT at this moment?
 (Treat, to go outside, get a leash put on, go for a walk, get on the couch, etc.)

 - How do they VALUE whatever I am using as the reinforcer compared to the difficulty of the task?
-Am I giving them a piece of their kibble or a piece of chicken?
-Some dogs literally lose their mind over another dog so IF they behave and walk patiently on a leash, you may allow them to go see their neighborhood friend.
+Am I giving them a piece of their kibble or a portion of chicken?
+Some dogs literally lose their mind over another dog, so IF they behave and walk patiently on a leash, you may allow them to go see their neighborhood friend.

-If you can nail these 3 things in 95% of situations, you can get a very well-trained dog who DOESN’T only need treats to do things.
+If you can nail these three things in 95% of situations, you can get a very well-trained dog who DOESN’T only need treats to do things.

 To clarify a bit more, let’s put this in a human perspective.

 Let’s say you’re having a lazy Sunday afternoon.
 I ask you to watch TV for 1 hour, and I will pay you $20.
 Easy peasy!
 You would probably have done it for free!